bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

 - All requirements have been fulfilled

 ### CI Pipeline
+The CI pipeline is there to automate our unit and coverage tests.
+As a result we aim to have code we no errors and a high percentage of code covered by tests to have cleaner and more robust code.

 Our pipeline consists of running two scripts.
 One for code coverage and the other for automating the unit tests.

 The unit test pipeline is ran everytime there is a new pull request.
 Using node we installed yarn and after that using yarn test that triggers the test suite.
 Then all unit tests are run on the code.
 If there are any test failures the pipeline will fail and the code should not be merged.